-By law, a parent, private foster carer, or other persons involved in making a private fostering arrangement must notify the relevant Local Authority Children's Social Care immediately.
+By law, a parent, private foster carer, or other persons involved in making a private fostering arrangement must notify Children's Social Care immediately.
 However, where a member of staff becomes aware that a child may be in a private fostering arrangement, they will raise this with the DSL and the DSL will notify the C-SPA immediately.